ska-sci-ops/aavs-system/README.md

 ## Updating Deployment

-To update the installation, simple re-run the bootstrap script<br/>
+To update the installation, simple re-run the bootstrap script
 `cd $AAVS_PATH; ./bootstrap.sh`

 This will pull any changes in repositories, install any new requirements needed by any of them, rebuild all source file and python packages and re-start all services